HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 For each news article, send a request using the URLs in `news_hrefs`, retrieve the response, and parse each article's category, title, content, and URL.
 Store this data in the dictionary `news_contents`.

-Finally, after all content has been crawled, convert `news_contents` into a unified JSON format and send it to the backend for processing.
-This treats the crawler as an API that, when given parameters (such as the number of articles to crawl for each category), returns a standardized JSON response.
+Finally, after all content has been scraped, convert `news_contents` into a unified JSON format and send it to the backend for processing.
+This treats the scraper as an API that, when given parameters (such as the number of articles to scrape for each category), returns a standardized JSON response.

-##### Backend Web crawler – ETtoday
+##### Backend Web Scraper – ETtoday
-First, define the crawling function `crawl_ettoday(article_limit)`, where the `article_limit` parameter is used to control the number of articles to be crawled, facilitating future team collaboration and adjustments.
+First, define the scraping function `crawl_ettoday(article_limit)`, where the `article_limit` parameter is used to control the number of articles to be scraped, facilitating future team collaboration and adjustments.

 Next, set the basic parameters:
 * `url = "https://www.ettoday.net/news/news-list.htm"`: The ETtoday news list page URL.